II. Indications

 - Use an 18 gauge needle to break the skin (do not insert deeply - only make a hole)

-- Insert a blunt needle (see options above) through this hole and insert straight down (or in-plane with Ultrasound probe)
+- Insert a blunt needle (see options above) through this hole created by 18 gauge needle

 - Slowly insert needle until a pop is heard or felt as the needle breaches the fascia lata plane